kokitsuyuzaki/TensorLyCV/README.md

 # Usage

-As a demonstration, here we apply [`TensorLy`](http://tensorly.org/stable/index.html) to the data from [Ikeda K. et al., iScience, 2022](https://www.sciencedirect.com/science/article/pii/S2589004222015097) (questionnaire on adverse reactions to COVID-19 vaccine).
+In this demo, we use the data from [Ikeda K. et al., iScience, 2022](https://www.sciencedirect.com/science/article/pii/S2589004222015097) (questionnaire on adverse reactions to COVID-19 vaccine) but user can specify any user's higher-order array or tensor.

 ## Download data

-In this workflow, the input data is assumed to be a `Numpy` three-dimensional array saved by `numpy.save`.
+In `TensorLyCV`, the input data is assumed to be a `Numpy` three-dimensional array saved by `numpy.save`.
 The vaccine tensor data can be downloaded as below.

 ```bash